utdata/csvkit-nicar/README.md

 Congrats, you just merged five files into one with a single command!

+NOTEWORTHY: If these files did not have a Location_County id at all, but were named by their counties, like "bastrop.csv", you could use `csvstack -g bastrop.csv caldwell.csv > newfile.csv` to combine the files, and it would add a "group" column using the file names, so you know where they came from.

-### redirect commands, csvcut -c and csvlook
+### redirecting commands, csvcut -c and csvlook

-Now that we have a 1127 line file, it might make since to just look at the top when we want to explore it.
-We redirect output with stacked into another file, but we can also redirect output into another command, and in fact string many commands together.
+Now that we have a 1127 line file, it might make sense to just look at the top when we want to explore it.
+Above you redirected output with "csvstack" into another file using `>`, but we can also redirect output into another command using `|`, and in fact chain many commands together like this.
 That's what we'll work through here.

-- start with `head stacked.csv` to see the first 10 lines.
+- start with `$ head stacked.csv` to see the first 10 lines.

 "csvcut -c" allows us to select specific columns by their name or position. "csvlook" makes our output pretty.
 Let's work through them.

-- hit the up arrow on your keyboard to get back that last command, then add to it as follows: `head stacked.csv | csvcut -c Location_Name,Location_County`
+- hit the up arrow on your keyboard to get back that last command, then add to it as follows:

+`$ head stacked.csv | csvcut -c Location_Name,Location_County`

 You end up with: